What are the Audit and Risk Committee's aims?

 B.Ec., Grad Dip Employment Relations, Grad Dip Japanese Business Communications, CA, GAICD

-Lisa has more than 22 years’ experience in a large professional services firm (PwC).
-Here she worked with clients in the public sector (federal, state and local government), as well as the water, gas, health, education, manufacturing and financial services industries.
-Lisa has designed and delivered external, internal, compliance and operational audits, and worked in Australia and overseas in these areas.
+Lisa works as an independent audit and risk committee member in the public and not-for-profit sectors, and has undertaken these roles for over five years.
+Prior to this, Lisa had 22 years in professional services (PwC) where she assisted clients in the public sector (federal, state and local government), as well as the water, gas, health, education, manufacturing and financial services industries.
+Lisa’s experience includes design and delivery of external, internal, compliance and operational audits and assurance frameworks, and she has worked in Australia and overseas in these areas.

 Lisa’s knowledge of and experience with Local Government comes from more than 14 years working in the Melbourne market as a highly regarded consultant to organisations such as City of Whitehorse, City of Whittlesea, City of Boroondara, Port Phillip City Council, City of Stonnington, CFA and VicRoads.